Shadowkeyx/info2180-lab1/README.md

 # info2180-lab1
-This lab i for Bradley Henry
+This lab 1 for Bradley Henry